 The Sultanate in the 15th and 16th Centuries

 Tughluqs, the Sayyid and Lodi dynasties ruled from Delhi and Agra until 1526- Jaunpur, Bengal, Malwa, Gujarat, Rajasthan and entire south India had independent rulers in this time – they established flourishing states and prosperous capitals- period saw the emergence of new ruling groups like the Afghans and the Rajputs-small but powerful and extremely well administered.
-Sher Shah Sur (1540-1545) started his career as the manager of a small territory for his uncle in Bihar and eventually challenged and defeated the Mughal emperor Humayun (1530-1540, 1555-1556)-captured Delhi and established his own dynasty-Sur dynasty ruled for fifteen years (1540-1555)-introduced an administration that borrowed elements from Alauddin Khalji and made them more efficient-Sher Shah’s administration became the model for great emperor Akbar (1556-1605) when he consolidated the Mughal Empire.
+Sher Shah Sur worked for a Mughal chief of Bihar and later took over the rule of Bihar.
+He defeated the Mughal emperor Humayun in 1539 and again in 1540 and established his own dynasty- Sur dynasty.
+He ruled for fifteen years (1540-1555) and introduced an administration that borrowed elements from Alauddin Khalji and made them more efficient.
+Sher Shah’s administration became the model for great emperor Akbar (1556-1605) when he consolidated the Mughal Empire.